What is the Faculty Field Tour?

 The UW Faculty Field Tour is a five-day immersive tour of the state of Washington, designed for faculty members who are new to the state and to the University.

-Covering roughly 1,000 miles, the tour features visits to high-tech manufacturers, including Boeing, as well as Grand Coulee Dam, Spokane and Washington’s agricultural heartland.
-It’s also a unique opportunity to meet other new faculty from various disciplines and campuses, learn about the communities UW students come from and talk one-on-one with University leaders.
+Covering roughly 1,000 miles, the tour takes you from Washington’s west side over its towering mountains and through its agricultural heartland.
+The Faculty Field Tour is a unique opportunity to meet other new faculty from various disciplines and campuses, learn about the communities that UW students come from and talk one-on-one with University leaders.

 Visit the state Capitol to converse with Washington’s elected officials, some of whom are UW alumni.